DanEspin0821/Vechain_Case_Study/README.md

   * Dimitrios Neocleous - Ecosystem Manager, VeChain Europe
     * Joined VeChain in January 2019, he facilitates the adoption of VeChain enterprise solutions in Europe and supplements his legal expertise in VeChain's collaboration with national governments in Europe.

+* Clearly, Vechain has a strong combined technical background at the Executive suite.
+[Many of these executives](https://medium.com/@blockchainpaper/fundamental-analysis-vechain-ven-8e148b290b79) come from Publicly Traded companies such as, HP, PwC, Barclays, Louis Vuitton, Deloitte, Shangri-La Hotels and 3M, highlighting the diverity coming to the table.

 ## Business Structure